mosiman/mosiman_hugo/content/about.md

 {{< figure src="/images/me.jpg"  >}}

-I'm Dillon, a student at the University of Waterloo studying mathematics with a focus on scientific computing.
-I program primarily with Python in all sorts of settings: scientific, data analytics, and web programming.
-I've recently taken a liking to Julia as an alternative to C++ for heavy computations.
-When I'm not programming, I like to hit the gym, ride my bike, and play music.
-If you like the work I do and are looking to get a job done right, feel free to get in touch!
+I'm Dillon.
+I'm a recent University of Waterloo grad.
+I studied Applied Mathematics with a focus on scientific computing.
+I somehow managed to pick up minors in statistics and computer science along the way.
+Currently I work at [Bridgit](https://www.bridgitsolutions.com) as a Junior Devops Engineer.

+I have recently taken a liking to Golang due to its concurrency model and the static binaries.
+I also like to work things out in Julia because of it's mathematically inclined ecosystem and _beautiful_ syntax.
+I can also get by in Python and C#.
+I hope to acquire a functional language for the toolbox in the near future.

+I am currently obsessed with
+- Backpacks (I have a Peloton Asphalt from [Life Behind Bars](https://lbbjkt.com/) and it's freaking amazing)
+- Terminal applications. `nvim` is the most used, but I also love little standalone ones like `wuzz`, `lazygit`, `lazydocker`, and `k9s`.
+- My old Thinkpad X230 which I hope never dies on me.
+The ever increasing resource requirements of the web are stacking the odds against me.